St Matthew Passion

 Evangelist

-high priest, where the scribes
+where the scribes and elders

-and went in, and sat
+and went inside and sat with the servants,

-and elders and all the council sought
+and the whole council sought false

-that they might kill Him but found none.
+and they found none.

-32. Chorale
+32. Chorale (I, II)

 33. Recitative